RickyCook/paas-in-a-day-ui/README.md

 - ./node_modules/bower/bin/bower update
 - ./node_modules/gulp/bin/gulp.js

+The frontend is an angular project that resides inside of frontend/app, when you run gulp it builds all the assets and pushes them into frontend/build, this directory is then served by nginx config inside of proxy/nginx.conf.

 ### backend

 - virtualenv env
 - source ./env/bin/activate
 - pip install -r requirements.txt
 - python piad.py

+Nginx expects this to be on localhost:5000

 ### nginx